mlsecproject/blog.mlsecproject.org/posts/2015/drafts/2015-01-XX_alexcpsec_happy_holidays.md

 ### Looking forward

-The project is going to be refocused on our community, and everyone is invited to make contributions on blog posts around their research and projects that are promoting the increased use of data-driven techniques on security.
+The project is going to be refocused on our community and open-source initiatives, and everyone is invited to make contributions on blog posts around their research and projects that promote the increased use of data-driven techniques on security.
 If you have some cool work done in this space and would like to join our community, please send us an [e-mail](mailto:contact@mlsecproject.org) asking for access.

 We already have lined up for January: